Keyboard shortcuts

 icalcomponent_convert_errors() converts some of the error properties in a component into REQUEST-STATUS properties that indicate a failure.
 As of libical version 0.18, this routine only converts PARSEERROR errors and it always generates a 3.x (failure) code.
 This makes it more of a good idea than a really useful bit of code.

-If icalerror_get_errors_are_fatal() returns 1, then any error condition will cause the program to abort.
+If icalerror_get_errors_are_fatal() returns true, then any error condition will cause the program to abort.
 The abort occurs in icalerror_set_errno(), and is done with an assert(0) if NDEBUG is undefined, and with icalerror_crash_here() if NDEBUG is defined.
-Initially, icalerror_get_errors_are_fatal() is 1 when ICAL_ERRORS_ARE_FATAL is defined, and 0 otherwise.
-Since ICAL_ERRORS_ARE_FATAL is defined by default, icalerror_get_errors_are_fatal() is also set to 1 by default.
+Initially, icalerror_get_errors_are_fatal() is true when LIBICAL_ENABLE_ERRORS_ARE_FATAL is defined, and false otherwise.
+Since LIBICAL_ENABLE_ERRORS_ARE_FATAL is defined by default, icalerror_get_errors_are_fatal() is also set to true by default.

-You can change the compiled-in ICAL_ERRORS_ARE_FATAL behavior at runtime by calling icalerror_set_errors_are_fatal(0) (i.e, errors are not fatal) or icalerror_set_errors_are_fatal(1) (i.e, errors are fatal).
+You can change the compiled-in LIBICAL_ENABLE_ERRORS_ARE_FATAL behavior at runtime by calling icalerror_set_errors_are_fatal(false) (i.e, errors are not fatal) or icalerror_set_errors_are_fatal(true) (i.e, errors are fatal).

 5.7 Naming Standard